thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 This will find the `MostRecent` class from the string `"most_recent"`, and so on.
-This means we can rely on a convention for our summarizer strategies: each named strategy will map to a class which the controller can instantiate to obtain a summarizer.
+This means we can rely on a convention for our summarizer strategies: each named strategy will map to a class implementing that strategy.
+The controller can [use the class as an Abstract Factory](#use-class-as-factory) and obtain a summarizer.

-However, we can't simplify start using `constantize` in our example, because there's one outlier case: the `UserAnswer` class is referenced using `"your_answers"` instead of `"user_answer"`, and `UserAnswer` takes different parameters than the other two strategies.
+However, we can't immediately start using `constantize` in our example, because there's one outlier case: the `UserAnswer` class is referenced using `"your_answers"` instead of `"user_answer"`, and `UserAnswer` takes different parameters than the other two strategies.